kubesphere/website/content/en/_index.md

   title: KubeSphere Container Platform
   topic: The Kubernetes platform tailored for hybrid multicloud
   content: KubeSphere is a distributed operating system for cloud-native application management, using Kubernetes as its kernel.
 It provides a plug-and-play architecture, allowing third-party applications to be seamlessly integrated into its ecosystem.
+  btns:
+    - content: Experience Now
+      link: /
+      # TODO: Community page
+      class: experiense-btn
+    - content: Apply for a Free License
+      # TODO: free feature list
+      link: /
+      class: apply-btn

+tabs:
+  children:
+    - title: Free Product
+    - title: Open Source Project

 section2:
   title: One Kubernetes Platform for Full Stack Solutions
-  content: KubeSphere is also a multi-tenant enterprise-grade open-source Kubernetes container platform with full-stack automated IT operation and streamlined DevOps workflows.
-It provides developer-friendly wizard web UI, helping enterprises to build out a more robust and feature-rich Kubernetes platform, which includes the most common functionalities needed for enterprise Kubernetes strategies.
+  content: KubeSphere is also a multi-tenant enterprise-grade open-source Kubernetes container platform with full-stack automated IT<br/> operation and streamlined DevOps workflows.
+It provides developer-friendly wizard web UI, helping enterprises to build out a<br/> more robust and feature-rich Kubernetes platform, which includes the most common functionalities needed for enterprise<br/> Kubernetes strategies.
   children:
-    - name: Open Source
+    - name: Free Forever
-      icon: /images/home/open-source.svg
+      icon: /images/home/free.svg
-      content: A CNCF-certified Kubernetes platform, 100% open source, built and improved by the community.
+      content: Use without cost and worry, enjoy continuously iterated enterprise-level features, helping you easily build the foundation for cloud-native applications.

     - name: Easy to Run
       icon: /images/home/easy-to-run.svg
-      content: Can be deployed on an existing Kubernetes cluster or Linux machines, supports online and air-gapped installation.
+      content: Supports deployment in any infrastructure environment, offers online and offline installation, and supports one-click upgrades and cluster expansion.

     - name: Rich Features
       icon: /images/home/feature-rich.svg
-      content: Deliver DevOps, service mesh, <a class='inner-a' target='_blank' href='observability/'>observability</a>, application management, multi-tenancy, storage and networking management in a unified platform.
+      content: Provides multi-tenancy, multi-cluster, cloud-native observability, application lifecycle management, storage and networking, and DevOps.

-    - name: Modular & Pluggable
+    - name: Flexible Scalability
       icon: /images/home/modular-pluggable.svg
-      content: The functionalities are modularized and loosely coupled with the platform.
-Choose the modules according to your business needs.
+      content: Based on a pluggable architecture, seamlessly integrates with any mainstream open-source tools, allowing you to expand platform capabilities on demand like building with blocks.

 section3:
   title: Benefits of Kubernetes Platform to Different Teams